Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Estimators that improve power for subgroup analysis when targeting

 \subsection{Debiased estimators that leverage external data, uses flexible data-driven techniques, and deals with practical positivity violation}

-In the previous section, we introduced EIFs, forming the foundation for constructing DR estimators such as $\widehat{\satett}_{DR}(v)$.
-As shown above, these estimators first learn a model for the observed outcomes, such as $\E(Y\mid A=a, \Xt=\xt, \Vb=\vb)$, and then employ a weighted sum of residuals to \textit{debias} it.
+In the previous section, we introduced EIFs, forming the foundation for constructing debiased estimators such as $\widehat{\satett}_{D}(v)$.
+As shown above, these estimators first learn a model for the observed outcomes, such as $\Ex(Y\mid A=a, \Xt=\xt, \Vb=\vb)$, and then employ a weighted sum of residuals to \textit{debias} it.
 We showed that these weights take the form of $\one{(A_i=1, V_i=v)} \frac{\hat{\eta}(\xt_i,\vb_i)}{\hat{\pi}(\xt_i,\vb_i)} + \one{(A_i=0, V_i=v)} \frac{\hat{\eta}(\xt_i,\vb_i)}{(1-\hat{\pi}(\xt_i,\vb_i))}$.
 We refer to these as inverse weights.
-While this choice is justified by our asymptotic arguments in the previous section, $\hat{\pi}(\xt_i,\vb_i)$ can become very small, resulting in excessively large weights -- a phenomenon also known as practical positivity violation \citep{petersen2012diagnosing} or lack of overlap \citep{crump2009dealing}.
+While this choice is justified by asymptotic arguments, $\hat{\pi}(\xt_i,\vb_i)$ can become very small, resulting in excessively large weights, a phenomenon also known as practical positivity violation \citep{petersen2012diagnosing} or lack of overlap \citep{crump2009dealing}.
 This can happen in scenarios where there is large covariate shift in the distribution of baseline covariates across populations.
-We follow recently proposed techniques designed to address this issue, including methods based on covariate balancing \citep[among others]{kallus2021optimal, kallus2022optimal, kallus2021more, hirshberg2019minimax, hirshberg2021augmented}, automatic learning \citep{Chern2024}, and calibration \citep{Lars2024}.